-The U.S. Food and Drug Administration approved orlistat capsules, branded as alli, as an over-the-counter (OTC) treatment for overweight adults in February, 2007.
-The drug had previously been approved in 1999 as a prescription weight loss aid, whose brand name is Xenical).
-The OTC preparation will have a lower dosage than prescription Xenical and is produced and sold by GlaxoSmithKline under the name of Alli.
+- The OTC preparation will have a lower dosage than the prescription Xenical diet pill and is produced and sold by GlaxoSmithKline under the name of Alli.

 Unlike appetite suppressants, orlistat (Xenical) works as a weight loss aid by acting upon the function of the gastrointestinal tract.
 The drug binds to an enzyme known as gastrointestinal lipase and inhibits the action of this enzyme, which plays a role in breaking down fats for absorption in the GI tract.
 As a result, up to 30% of ingested fat is not absorbed by the body.